WordPress/gutenberg/packages/scripts/README.md

 #### Advanced information

 It uses [webpack](https://webpack.js.org/) behind the scenes.
 It'll lookup for a webpack config in the top-level directory of your package and will use it if it finds one.
 If none is found, it'll use the default config bundled within `@wordpress/scripts` packages.
-Learn more in the [webpack config](#webpack-config) section.
+Learn more in the [Advanced Usage](#advanced-usage) section.

 ### `test-e2e`

 Launches the End-To-End (E2E) test runner.
-It uses [Jest](https://jestjs.io/) behind the scenes and you are able to utilize all of its [CLI options](https://jestjs.io/docs/en/cli.html).
-You can also run `./node_modules/.bin/wp-scripts test:e2e --help` or `npm run test:e2e:help` (as presented below) to view all of the available options.
+Writing tests can be done using [Jest API](https://jestjs.io/docs/en/api) in combination with [Puppeteer API](https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md):

-Writing tests can be done using Puppeteer API:
+> [Jest](https://jestjs.io/) is a delightful JavaScript Testing Framework with a focus on simplicity.

 > [Puppeteer](https://pptr.dev/) is a Node library which provides a high-level API to control Chrome or Chromium over the [DevTools Protocol](https://chromedevtools.github.io/devtools-protocol/).
 Puppeteer runs [headless](https://developers.google.com/web/updates/2017/04/headless-chrome) by default, but can be configured to run full (non-headless) Chrome or Chromium.